Skip to content

 5 min2 Mbps~75 MB

 Add audio and mux overhead.
-Short social clips need less absolute megabytes than hour-long webinars at the same bitrate.
+Short social clips need fewer absolute megabytes than hour-long webinars at the same bitrate.
+Plan with the video file size calculator .

 Constant vs variable bitrate